Well-posedness by noise for scalar conservation laws

 The literature on regularization (i.e.~improvement of regularity) and well-posedness (i.e.~existence, uniqueness and possibly stability) by noise is vast and giving a complete survey at this point would exceed the purpose of this paper.
-Therefore, we will restrict to those that seem most relevant for the content of this work and refer to \cite{F11} for a more complete account of the literature.
-Concerning the case of transport equations with irregular drift \eqref{eq:intro-det-transport}, we mention the works \cite{FGP10,FGP13,FF13,BFGM14} and the references therein.
-In particular, we would like to emphasize the work \cite{AF11} which provides a purely analytic approach to the effect of well-posedness by noise for \eqref{eq:intro-stoch-transport}, since the proof has served as an inspiration for some of the steps of the proof presented in this paper.
+Therefore, we will restrict to those that seem most relevant for the content of this work and refer to Flandoli \cite{F11}, Flandoli, Romito \cite{FR02,FR08}, Gyöngy, Pardoux \cite{GP93}, Butkovsky, Mytnik, Leonid \cite{BM16} for further references and a more complete account of the literature.
+Concerning the case of transport equations with irregular drift \eqref{eq:intro-det-transport}, we mention the works by Flandoli, Gubinelli, Priola \cite{FGP10,FGP13}, Flandoli, Fedrizzi \cite{FF13}, Beck, Flandoli, Gubinelli, Maurelli \cite{BFGM14} and the references therein.
+In particular, we would like to emphasize the work \cite{AF11} by Attanasio, Flandoli which provides a purely analytic approach to the effect of well-posedness by noise for \eqref{eq:intro-stoch-transport}, since the proof has served as an inspiration for some of the steps of the proof presented in this paper.
 A regularization by noise effect for \eqref{eq:intro-stoch-transport} has been first obtained in \cite{FF13} where it has been shown that solutions to \eqref{eq:intro-stoch-transport} are smooth if the initial condition is, assuming that $b$ satisfies certain integrability conditions, slightly more restrictive than the Ladyzhenskaya-Prodi-Serrin condition.
 A PDE-based approach and a generalization of these results to drifts $b$ satisfying the Ladyzhenskaya-Prodi-Serrin condition and to divergence-type equations has been given in \cite{BFGM14}.
-A path-by-path approach to well-posedness by noise has been introduced in \cite{CG16} and was used in \cite{Cat2016} for transport equations.
+A path-by-path approach to well-posedness by noise has been introduced by Catellier, Gubinelli in \cite{CG16} and was used by Catellier in \cite{Cat2016} for transport equations.